-- (3) R&D innovation in producing high-valued steel products: R&D for high grade and strategic steel products would be accelerated.
+(3) R&D innovation in producing high-valued steel products:

+R&D for high grade and strategic steel products would be accelerated.
 Order volume for high grade steel products were 38% of the total sales volume.
+The field of special alloy metal would be explored to upgrade the quality and add new values.

-The field of - (4) Advancement in production by reducing CO2 emission and waste:
+(4) Advancement in production by reducing CO2 emission and waste: